 Three of the COIs evaluated in the HHRA are classified as PFAS: perfluoroactanoic acid (PFOA), perfluoro-n-hexanoic acid (PFHxA), and perfluoropentanoic acid (PFPeA).
 These chemicals belong to a large family of human-made compounds that have been used extensively worldwide in surface coating and protectant formulations due to their unique surfactant properties, including in paper and cardboard packaging products, carpets, leather products, and textiles, in firefighting foams, and in nonstick coatings on cookware (ATSDR, 2021).
 Structurally, all of the chemicals are organic compounds comprised of a linear or branched carbon backbone with fluorine atoms substituting for all of the hydrogen atoms.
 Due to the strength of the carbon-fluorine bonds, they are very stable in the environment and are resistant to biodegradation, photooxidation, direct photolysis, and hydrolysis.
 Of the chemicals in this family, PFOA and PFOS have undergone the most toxicological study, while toxicological data for the other chemicals is limited.
-Specifically, several have been investigated in acute duration oral studies [perfluorobutyric acid (PFBA), perfluorododecanoic acid (PFDA), perfluorobutyric acid (PFBA), perfluorododecanoic acid (PFDoDA), PFHxA, and perfluoroundecanoic acid (PFUnA), PFBS, PFBA, PFDoDA, and PFHxA], one has been investigated in a chronic-duration oral study (PFNA) (ATSDR, 2021).
+Specifically, several have been investigated in acute duration oral studies [perfluorohexane sulfonate (PFHxS, perfluorononanoic acid (PFNA), perfluorodecanoic acid (PFDA), perfluorobutyric acid (PFBA), perfluorododecanoic acid (PFDoDA), PFHxA, and perfluorooctane sulfonamide (PFOSA)] or intermediate-duration oral studies [PFHxS, PFNA, PFDA, perfluoroundecanoic acid (PFUnA), PFBS, PFBA, PFDoDA, and PFHxA], one has been investigated in a chronic-duration oral study (PFHxA), and one has been investigated in an acute-duration-inhalation study (PFNA) (ATSDR, 2021).

-Given the structural similarity of these compounds and the finding from mechanistic studies that the toxicity of at least some of these compounds is mediated in part by the peroxisome proliferatoractivated receptor alpha (PPAR α), it is likely that some interaction of toxicological response (e.g., additivity or synergism) may occur with coexposures (i.e., simultaneous exposure to multiple compounds, as may occur if they are present in drinking water) (Wolf et al., 2014).
+Given the structural similarity of these compounds and the finding from mechanistic studies that the toxicity of at least some of these compounds is mediated in part by the peroxisome proliferator-activated receptor alpha (PPARa), it is likely that some interaction of toxicological response (e.g., additivity or synergism) may occur with coexposures (i.e., simultaneous exposure to multiple compounds, as may occur if they are present in drinking water) (Wolf et al., 2014).
 However, very little data are available on the potential additive effects of combinations of these compounds.
 While data from some in vitro studies suggest that at higher concentrations, effects of combinations of compounds may be less than additive (Carr et al., 2013; Wolf et al., 2014), the relationship of these findings to effects in living systems is not known.

 Regardless, if it is assumed that the three PFAS COIs evaluated in this HHRA act toxicologically through a similar mechanism of action, a conservative (health-protective) and simplistic upper bound estimate of the potential for an additive response could be derived by adding the estimated HIs and LECRs for the three COIs for each of the scenarios.
-Using the data for the baseline treatment scenario (see Table 5-1), summed HIs for the child scenarios, excluding the creek recreator/ fish consumption scenario) and for the adult scenarios, excluding the creek recreator/ fish consumption scenario) and for the adult scenarios, excluding the creek recreator/ fish consumption scenario), with upper estimates exceeding 1.0 only for the RME resident scenarios.
-Summed LECRs (see Table 5-2), excluding the creek recreator fish consumption scenarios, range from 1.3 × 10^{-8} (shallow and deep aquifer, playfield/water feature recreator scenarios) to 1.8×10^{-7} (shallow aquifer, RME resident scenario).
-For the creek recreator/ fish consumption scenarios, summed HIs under the high end fish consumption scenario range from 0.018 (McAllister Creek) to 0.90 (Woodland Creek) for the child and from 0.0034 to 0.17 for the adult, and summed LECRs range from 1.1×10^{-9} to 5.7×10^{-8} .
+Using the data for the baseline treatment scenario (see Table 5-1), summed HIs for the child scenarios, excluding the creek recreator/ fish consumption scenarios, range from 0.57 (deep aquifer, playfield scenario) to 2.5 (shallow aquifer, RME resident scenario) and for the adult scenarios, excluding the creek recreator/ fish consumption scenarios, range from 0.39 (deep aquifer, MLE resident scenario) to 1.3 (shallow aquifer, RME resident scenario), with upper estimates exceeding 1.0 only for the RME resident scenarios.
+Summed LECRs (see Table 5-2), excluding the creek recreator/ fish consumption scenarios, range from $1.3 \times 10^{-8}$ (shallow and deep aquifer, playfield/water feature recreator scenarios) to $1.8 \times 10^{-7}$ (shallow aquifer, RME resident scenario).
+For the creek recreator/ fish consumption scenarios, summed HIs under the high end fish consumption scenario range from 0.018 (McAllister Creek) to 0.90 (Woodland Creek) for the child and from 0.0034 to 0.17 for the adult, and summed LECRs range from $1.1 \times 10^{-9}$ to $5.7 \times 10^{-8}$ .